IovlevYuliy/SFMLInGameConsole/README.md

 help:  With no arguments, prints a general help string on how to use the console.
 With an argument string naming a variable or a command, prints the help string for that variable or command.

-listCVars : list all variables bound to the console, including dynamically created ones
+listVars : list all variables bound to the console, including dynamically created ones

 listCmd : lists all commands bound to the console.